16030 Ventura BlvdSuite 100Encino, CA

 What sets our exam apart is that we perform all of them using a Dermatoscope.

 The dermatoscope requires special training but allows the doctor to look deep into moles and make sure they are normal on a microscopic level.
-Not every Dermatologist knows how to do this, but Dr. Ava has trained under world experts in Dermatoscopy and has crafted her own expertise with this device.
+Not every Dermatologist knows how to do this, but Dr. Ava not only trained under world experts in Dermatoscopy, she has now crafted her own unique expertise with this device.

-First you will be shown to a completely private room where you will be given a gown.
+What should I expect during the Skin Check?First you will be shown to a completely private room where you will be given a gown.
 All clothing is usually taken off at your comfort, except for undergarments.
 When you are ready, the doctor will then enter the room and will begin the exam.

 How often should a Skin Check be done?A skin exam should be done yearly.

-In fact, it is one of the most important preventative checks you can get because most skin cancers if detected early are treatable.
+In fact, skin checks are one of the most important preventative health checks you can get because most skin cancers are treatable when detected early.

-We hear this alot.
+What if its been a year since my last Skin Check and my mole looks the same?We hear this alot.
 While a mole might look the same to the naked eye, it can change on a cellular level.
 These changes can easily be missed by the untrained eye.
-During the first, or baseline, each mole is assessed and a risk level of cancer is established for the mole.
-Based on this level of risk, a mole can be biopsied or followed.
+During the first (or baseline) skin check, each mole is assessed and a risk level of cancer is established for the mole.
+Based on this level of risk, a mole can be biopsied or observed over time.

-When a mole has a higher risk of cancer, we can sometimes monitor the mole more frequently.
+Are there situations where I should get a Skin Check more often?When a mole has a higher risk of cancer, we can sometimes monitor the mole more frequently.
 You may also get more frequent skin checks if you have active skin cancer or a personal or family history of skin cancer.